U.S. outlines 'Phase 1' trade deal with China, suspends October tariff hike | MarketScreener

 Trump said some IP issues would be left for later phases of the talks.
 He said talks over a second phase would begin as soon as the first phase agreement was signed and said a third phase might be necessary, too.

+Liang Haiming, Hong Kong-based chairman of think-tank China Silk Road iValley Research Institute, called the agreement “anesthetic, pain relief, not an antidote.”

-(Additional reporting by Michael Martina in Beijing and Echo Wang in Washington; Writing by Jeff Mason and Sonya Hepinstall; Editing by Paul Simao and Alistair Bell)
+(Additional reporting by Michael Martina and Chen Yawen in Beijing, Echo Wang in Washington and Alexandra Harney in Shanghai; Writing by Jeff Mason and Sonya Hepinstall; Editing by Paul Simao and Alistair Bell)

 By Jeff Mason and David Lawder